hamzahussain13/Credit-Card-Customer-Transaction-Report/README.md

 How can we mitigate credit risk (delinquency rates)?

 🛠 Tools & Technologies Used
-Power BI / Tableau: For data visualization and dashboard creation.
+Power BI: For data visualization and dashboard creation.

 SQL: For data extraction, cleaning, and processing.